 Tutorials are not exams.
 Occasional exchange of technical ideas is permitted, but not copying.
 No complaints of copying will be entertained after the tutorial.
 If you find anybody copying, immediately inform the TA's present.
-If guilty, their copies will be taken away and they will obtain 0 marks for that tutorial.Based on CSE-DCC approval, reevaluation of End Sem exam papers will only be done in front.
-Only minor clarifications, totaling errors, any missed corrections will be considered till that time.
+If guilty, their copies will be taken away and they will obtain 0 marks for that tutorial.
 In case if classes are conducted in online mode, recording of any discussions on your digital device without taking permission of the teacher is disallowed.
-If any found to do that, will be reported to Deptt/IITM level ethical committee.
+If any found to do that, it will be reported to Deptt/IITM level ethical committee.
 Recorded video lectures may not be distributed to anyone else, other than TAs, registered students.
-Posting same on any platform online/digital media is illegal and will also be reported.
+Posting same on any online/digital media platform is illegal and will also be reported.